mcaballeroe/MCE_project/README.md

-# Science-project
+# MCE-project
-A demo repository for a science project.
+A demo repository for the MCE science project.
 This is used in [part 3 of our git training for code publication](https://github.com/climate-service-center/git-tutorial/tree/main/part_03)!

 ## Installation